-In this article I’m going to answer that question, in addition to other ones around PCH.
+In this article I’m going to answer that question, in addition to some other ones around Publisher’s Clearing House (PCH).

 First off, let’s get to the big question: Is Publishers Clearing House for real?
-Yes, it is.
+The answer is yes.
 The New York-based company’s core business is direct marketing of all types of merchandise.

-This merchandise, including magazine subscriptions, subsidizes huge cash giveaways — or it may be the other way around.
+That merchandise, including magazine subscriptions, subsidizes huge cash giveaways — or, it may be the other way around.

 Customers who bought subscriptions were led to believe that it would increase their odds of winning, but that was never the case.

-Big legal troubles began in the 1990s as Publishers Clearing House and rival companies began to address customers with the words “finalists,” and such.
-Lawsuits followed.
+Big legal troubles began in the 1990s as Publishers Clearing House and rival companies began to address customers with words like “finalists” — lawsuits followed.